-Hiring a White-Collar Attorney for State or Federal Defense
+Hiring a White-Collar Attorney for State Defense

 White-collar cases necessitate a lawyer experienced in defending complicated fraud cases.
 Whereas almost any criminal lawyer has experience on a DWI or a domestic violence case, relatively few criminal defense lawyers have experience with the complicated legal and factual issues that commonly arise in white-collar criminal defense cases.